-For the individual written problems 1-2, each student needs to submit their own solution in a file mp1_1_netid.pdf.
-This should be done individually, but you may discuss the problems following the tenets of academic integrity and collaboration.
-For the group project report (problems 3-6), students need to take 2-3 short videos clearly prove that their code works on both scenarios (2 rosbag videos and simulator environment) and answer other problems.
+Problems 5-8 can be done in groups of 2-4.
+Students need to take 2-3 short videos clearly showing that their code works on both scenarios (rosbag videos and simulator environment) and answer other questions.
 Note that, for the simulation environment, your video must show that your implementation can detect lanes when car is moving.
 The videos can be uploaded to a website (YouTube, Vimeo, or Google Drive with public access) and you need to include the link in the report.
-One member of each team will upload the report mp1_2_groupnumber.pdf.

-Both documents need to be uploaded to Gradescope.
-Also, please upload your code to Compass2G.
-Please only submit the src folder in a .zip file that contains code excluding rosbags.
-Rename the the .zip to mp1_2_groupnumber.zip
+One member of each team will upload the report mp1<groupname>.pdf to Canvas.
+Please include the names and netids of all the group members and cite any external resources you may have used in your solutions.
+Also, please upload your code to some cloud storage like Google Drive, DropBox, or Box; create a sharable link and include it in your report.
+Please only upload the src folder in a .zip file that contains code excluding rosbags.